Don’t think about a pink elephant.

 When Negation Works

 Negation isn’t useless.
-It works fine for:
+It works for:

-- Specific, concrete prohibitions: “Don’t include personal information”
+• Specific, concrete prohibitions: “Don’t include personal information”

-- Correcting a specific mistake: “Don’t repeat the header on each section”
+• Correcting a specific mistake: “Don’t repeat the header on each section”

-- Explicit constraints: “Don’t exceed 500 words”
+• Explicit constraints: “Don’t exceed 500 words”

 The Takeaway